Fred Daly (politician): Whitlam Era

 From 1967 onwards Daly was a strong supporter of Gough Whitlam in his battles with the left wing of the party, and in 1969 Whitlam made him Shadow Minister for Immigration.
 But his support for retaining some elements of the White Australia Policy in Labor's platform caused Whitlam to remove him from the portfolio.
 When Labor won the 1972 election – by which time Daly was the Father of the House – he became Minister for Services and Property (in 1974 renamed Administrative Services), responsible for the Department of Services and Property.

 This put Daly in charge of, among other things, the Australian Electoral Commission, and he tried to pass legislation which would have abolished the malapportionment of electorates in favour of rural areas (see Australian electoral system), but his bills were defeated in the Senate.
 After the 1974 election he was able to get many of his reforms to the electoral system passed.

 He was also Leader of the House throughout the Whitlam government.

 After the Whitlam government was dismissed by the Governor-General, Sir John Kerr in November 1975, Daly announced he would retire from parliament and not contest the December election.
 He delayed his announcement until the last minute, to ensure that Whitlam's son Tony Whitlam was able to secure endorsement for Grayndler without opposition.

 Later life

+Daly had acquired a dog which he named "Sir John" in reference to Kerr shortly before the sacking the Whitlam government (Daly later stated "I wouldn't name a dog after him [Kerr]").
+Weighing 49 kilograms "Sir John" became known as Canberra's "dog about town" once opening a local library and kicked off a rugby league match once for the Canberra Raiders team.
+The dog appeared on several television ads and television episodes, including when Daly was featured on the This Is Your Life television programme.
+In 1986 "Sir John" died.

 In retirement Daly published two volumes of humorous memoirs, From Curtin to Kerr and The Politician who Laughed.
-He remained active in the New South Wales Labor Party until his death in 1995, when he was accorded a state funeral at St Brigid's Church, Marrickville, attended by a huge crowd of Labor loyalists.
+He remained active in the New South Wales Labor Party until his death in 1995.
+On 2 August 1995 Daly collapsed at about 9.50 am just after he had finished changing a light bulb in the kitchen of his daughter's home in Bondi Junction, his health having deteriorated noticeably over the preceding year.
+He was accorded a state funeral at St Brigid's Church, Marrickville, attended by a huge crowd of Labor loyalists.
 At the time of his death, he was the last surviving person to have served as a member of parliament during the Curtin and Forde governments and the surviving former MP with the earliest date of first election.